 The Reverend Paul Robeson Ford is the 11th Senior Pastor of the First Baptist Church (Highland Avenue) in Winston-Salem, North Carolina.
 His leadership at First Baptist is focused on stimulating growth and renewed mission at this historic congregation.
-Rev. Ford was born and raised in New York City and grew up at the Riverside Church under the leadership of Dr. James A. Forbes, Jr. He answered the call to ministry in 1997 and was licensed to preach the Gospel at Shiloh Missionary Baptist Church in Des Moines, Iowa in 2002.
-He holds standing as an ordained minister in the United Church of Christ.
-He received a Bachelor of Arts from Grinnell College and a Master of Divinity Degree from the Divinity School at the University of Chicago.
+He answered the call to ministry in 1997 and holds standing as an ordained minister in the United Church of Christ.
+He received a Bachelor of Arts from Grinnell College and a Master of Divinity Degree from the University of Chicago Divinity School.

 Rev. Ford is a Candidate for the Doctor of Philosophy degree in Theology at the University of Chicago, where his research interests focus on developing a theology of liberation for the situation of mass incarceration in the United States.
-While at the University, he worked as Program Coordinator for the Race and Religion Workshop (2005-2008).
-He has taught as Adjunct Faculty at the Divinity School, and the Andover Newton Theological School, as well as Supervising Pastor at McCormick Theological Seminary.
-He has twice been named a Fellow of the Fund for Theological Education.
+He has extensive experience in criminal justice reform work and prison ministry; he is an advocate for the use of restorative practices.
+He is a veteran street activist and community organizer.

 Reverend Glenn Pettiford was born in Durham, NC, the son of Mr. and Mrs. McNeil Pettiford.
 Rev. Pettiford’s home church is the Mount Gilead Baptist Church of Durham.